Lugu Lake: Geography

 The winding shoreline of the lake is occupied by several ethnic minorities belonging to the Mosuo, Norzu, Yi, and Pumi tribes.
-Villages on the shore include Luoshui and Lige, which are popular tourist centres.
-Thus many beaches have been developed, which have become popular tourist attractions.
-A walking tour along the periphery of the lake is a popular way of seeing the scenic beauty of the lake and its precincts.
+Villages on the shore include Luoshui and Lige, which are tourist centres.
+Thus many beaches have been developed, which have become tourist attractions.
+A walking tour along the periphery of the lake is a common way of viewing the lake and its precincts.

 Until 1982 there were no roads to the lake.
 The lake is 200 km away from the Lijiang city, the headquarters of the Ninglang province, along a road that passes through some of the most scenic sights en route between Zhongdian and Dequin.
 The road, however, is affected by bad weather.
 The village roadhead on the shores of the lake that is connected with Lijiang city is known as Luoshui, a village, part of a larger Luoshui Administrative Village.

 Luoshui village on the Yunnan side and Mukua village on the Sichuan side of the lake can be approached by canoes via the Lama Island.
-The canoes are known as "zhucaochuan" in the local language, which means the "pig-trough boats."
+The canoes are known as "zhucaochuan" in the local language, which means the "pig-trough boats".
 The trek route, which is popular among Buddhist pilgrims, starts at Luoshoi and also ends there.
 Buddhism is prevalent around the lake, as the shores of the lake have Tibetan-type monasteries, mostly of the Gelugpa Order, established by the people who have settled around the lake; the important monasteries on the shore are: The Daming Gonpa or Yradzong Gonpa, Shubi Gonpa, Ozer Gonpa, Galong Gonpa and the Dzembu Monastery, the last named belongs to the Sakya Order.

 The history of the place, however, is also well known for its matriarchal culture and also the dress of the Mosuo women and girls in particular, which is distinctly conspicuous for its maroon blouses and skirts that establish an aura of authority.